Cactoidal/Time-Crystal/godot/README.md

 While working, I realized that at least for this application, I don't actually need to encrypt the secret output and put it back on-chain.
 Because the seed is public, the DON can simply reconstruct the entire secret whenever necessary.
 This means the "saved secret" can be considerably larger than I originally thought, I only need to use one "inner key", and I don't need to expose any ciphertext whatsoever.

 Furthermore, I shouldn't need to use a secondary PRNG function like Xorshift, because I can convert the pseudorandom bytes produced by the CSPRNG key into an integer, and just operate on the integer directly.

+As for the iv problem, maybe there is a more elegant solution, but for now I'll have users supply an array of 16 integers between 0 and 255, and have the contract validate the contents of the array and check whether it has already been used.
+This way it's impossible for the same iv to be used twice, and the iv can be easily generated client-side.

+With that, the basic idea of on-chain "secret randomness" seems to be working.
+What exactly I'll use it for, I'm not quite sure yet, but I think a use will become apparent later.